 Abstract

-Background: Patients with COVID-19 admitted to ICUs typically have many complications and co-morbidities, including secondary bacterial and fungal infections, which increase morbidity and mortality.
-The first step to address this is measure prevalence rates, predictors of fungal infections, and outcomes of COVID-19 patients admitted to ICUs in Pakistan.
-Methods: Retrospective review of medical records of patients admitted with COVID-19 to the ICUs of six tertiary care hospitals between March 2020 to June 2023.
-Results: 636 patients were included, 68.9% aged ≥ 50 and 62.6% male.
+Objectives: Patients with COVID-19 admitted to intensive care units (ICUs) typically have many complications and co-morbidities, including secondary bacterial and fungal infections, which increase morbidity and mortality.
+The first step to address this is to measure the prevalence rates, predictors of fungal infections, and outcomes of patients with COVID-19 admitted to ICUs in Pakistan.
+Methods: Retrospective review of medical records of patients admitted with COVID-19 to the ICUs of six tertiary care hospitals in Pakistan between March 2020 and June 2023.
+Results: A total of 636 patients were included; 68.9% were aged ≥50 years and 62.6% were male.
 Diabetes mellitus was the commonest co-morbidity (23.7%).
-67.8% of patients were suffering from severe COVID-19, with 23% critical.
-Antibiotics and antipyretics (all patients) were the most frequently prescribed medicines along with corticosteroids (72.5%).
-63 nosocomial fungal infections developed in 53 patients, with mechanical ventilation and tracheal intubation significant predictors of secondary fungal infections among COVID-19 patients.
+A total of 67.8% of patients had severe COVID-19, with 23% critical cases.
+Antibiotics and antipyretics (all patients) were the most frequently prescribed medicines, along with corticosteroids (72.5%).
+A total of 63 nosocomial fungal infections developed in 53 patients, with mechanical ventilation and tracheal intubation being significant predictors of secondary fungal infections among patients with COVID-19.
 The mortality rate was 4.9%, with secondary fungal infections significantly associated with higher mortality.
-Conclusion: Approximately 8% of patients with COVID-19 admitted to ICUs developed secondary fungal infections associated with greater mortality.
-Key factors associated with secondary fungal infections need to be carefully monitored to reduce future mortality in these patients.
+Conclusions: Approximately 8% of patients with COVID-19 admitted to the ICUs of tertiary developed secondary fungal infections associated with greater mortality.
+The key factors associated with secondary fungal infections need to be carefully monitored to reduce future mortality in these patients.
 We will continue to monitor the situation.

 -